 Dickerson made a few versions of his reel seat for heavy trout and salmon/steelhead rods.
 The most often encountered version was simply a modification to his standard down locking seat.
 He created a hole with a raised lip in the butt cap containing an inside ferrule to accommodate the fighting butt.
 The less common version has an up-locking seat with removable end cap covering the hole to insert fighting butt.
 The fighting butt for these reel seats had a larger size ferrule than down locking version.
 Some of these seats have the reel foot cap buried under the cork grip, others have it exposed on the wood spacer prior to the start of the cork grip.
 There is also a full nickel silver down locking seat which Dickerson used on two-handed salmon rods.

 Dickerson rods with slide band seats are very rare.
 He built a small number of shorter lightweight rods, however, the vast majority of them have the standard down locking reel seat.
 Most of the slide band reel seats were made with an aluminum band and non-pocketed round aluminum butt cap, however, one example found has a slightly wider slide band made of nickel silver.
-Spacers were mortised cork or wood, generally a wood other than the walnut typically used for his standard spacer.
+Spacers were mortised cork or wood, generally a lighter weight wood than the walnut typically used for his standard spacer.

 While almost all rod makers use nickel silver pinning wire to help secure metal components, Dickerson used brass pinning wire to secure his reel seats and ferrules for a large portion of his career, especially post-1940.
 The yellow/bronze presence of brass pins on the reel seat barrel, butt cap, and ferrules are a good indication that those components have remained undisturbed.
 This can be one of several helpful indicators in determining originality of a Dickerson rod.